BruceEckel/BruceEckel-hugo/content/post/rust-retreat.md

 (all?) of the setup for interfacing Python and Rust.
 If you want to write Rust extensions for Python, this appears to be the nicest solution.

+We then turned our attention to [Go](https://golang.org/), which also has some nice potential as an extension language for Python.
+When we looked for something similar to PyO3 for Go, there appeared to be several abandoned projects.
+Had the Go community decided their language wasn't worth adapting to Python?
+Then gRPC appeared&mdash;this is Google's super-performant remote procedure call system, which they use virtually everywhere and which apparently supports billions of calls per second across Google.

+I first encountered this concept when I was on the C++ standards committee and the [CORBA](https://www.corba.org/) initiative began.
+A core part of CORBA was the goal of making language-agnostic function calls across networks.
+The Object Management Group was (at least at the time) bogged down with bureacracy and was controlled predominantly by the larger organizations that could pay the costs of being on that committee.
+The focus was on the specification and you had to implement it by hand, which wasn't easy.
+My first experience of creating a CORBA system didn't happen until it was available (and easy) on Python.